Jiangsu Performing Arts Group: Works

 The group has a wide repertoire, including the Peking opera The Rickshaw Boy by Lao She; the Kunqu opera Peony Pavilion; What a Beautiful Jasmine, a large song and dance show; the Yangzhou dialect opera Wang Zhaojun; the Wuxi dialect opera Pearl Pagoda; the modern drama Rainbow of the Century; and a series of ancient Suzhou ballads performed as Recollecting Jiangnan in the Ancient Tune of Tang and Song Dynasties.

-Starting on the 16th of February 2016, at Shaw Park Scarborough, Tobago, the JPAG staged a free, two day long cultural exchange event in collaboration with the Chinese Embassy.
+Starting on 16 February 2016, at Shaw Park Scarborough, Tobago, the JPAG staged a free, two day long cultural exchange event in collaboration with the Chinese Embassy.
 In 2017, performers from the group staged productions of Peking opera, Kunqu opera, and pipa playing, among others, at the Windhoek.

 Achievements

 The JPAG has successfully hosted or produced large song and dance shows on both the provincial and national level, including at the 1st China Culture Industry Forum, the opening and closing ceremonies of the 8th Sports Meeting of Chinese Middle School Students, the opening ceremony of the 6th National Paralympics, the exhibition Into the Pyramid - An Exhibition of Ancient Egypt Treasure, and at the Nanjing Ming Dynasty Mausoleum, a World Cultural Heritage site.